top of page

 What's the main change?

 I came across a new trend to align everything on the left instead of the center to increase readability.
-So I aligned the boxes and the icons on the left (it looked stupid and you'll see I undid this in the next version).
+So I aligned the boxes and the icons on the left (it didn't work well and you'll see I undid this in the next version).

 What else is new?